Pictures show Boris Johnson raising glass during lockdown leaving party

 Liberal Democrat deputy leader Daisy Cooper said the images show Mr Johnson “has taken the British people for fools” as she called for Tories to remove him from office.

-“It’s becoming clearer than ever that Boris Johnson lied to the British people and to Parliament.
+“It’s becoming clearer than ever that Boris Johnson lied to the British people and to Parliament,” she said.

 “Conservative MPs must do their duty and sack this law-breaking Prime Minister.
 Every day he remains in office will do more damage to public trust and to our democracy.”